matt-powelldev2784/PM-Test/README.md

 This is scrollable on small screen sizes.

 **Markets Section**
-As I am using Shadcn UI components, I have not had any need to to use state management.
+As I am using Shadcn UI components, therefore, I have not had any need to to use state management.
 Using Shadcn speeds up development time, and is well tested by the community.
 Therefore, I add interactivity to the bitcoin buttons on the left of this section.
 This demonstrates how I would add interactivity using state management in React.